hydra-anon/hydra-eval/README.md

 ![Juice Shop and real-world applications evaluation results](others.png)

 # Additional Material

+The raw data underlying the plots above can be downloaded [here](plot-data.tar.bz2).

 While we would like to offer a download of the Hydra source code at this time, contractual funding obligations prevent us from doing so at this time.
 We are working on offering a solution, once the paper is accepted.